worrel/dataslurp/README.md

 # dataslurp

 A sandbox project to explore social feed data acquisition.
+Right now it only works with Twitter.

 Written in Scala, utilizing [Twitter Hosebird][1], [RabbitMQ][2] and [Akka][3]